isaac-davis/Data-Science-IBM/README.md

 # Data_Science_IBM
-Repository used for IBM Data Science Professional Certificate
+Data_Science_IBM is a personal repository used for IBM Data Science Professional Certificate